DaybetLee/web_app/README.md

 ### `Running the Application`

 Please refer to the deployment guide for installing the neccessaries to run the demo.
+Sample data can be found in database folder